Planning Panels Victoria

 The role of a panel is to:

-- give submitters an opportunity to be heard in an informal, non-judicial manner
+- provide an independent forum for submitters to be heard in an informal, non-judicial manner

 - give expert advice to the planning authority (usually the local council) or the Minister about a planning proposal